mamaly12/User_Management/README.md

             // TODO  After each Login Token must be created

         b.
-REST REQUESTS MUST START WITH /api/.
+URLs of the REST REQUESTS MUST START WITH /api/.
 Such as the followign sample url:

             `HOMEURL/api/RESTREQUEST`